Milnor-Hamm sphere fibrations and the equivalence problem: Equivalence of Milnor-Hamm tube and sphere fibrations

-\begin{problem}[The Equivalence Problem] Assuming that the Milnor-Hamm tube fibration and sphere fibration exist, under what conditions they are equivalent, in the sense that the fibrations \eqref{eq:emptytube} and \eqref{ssf} are equivalent? \end{problem}
+\begin{problem}[The Equivalence Problem] Assuming that the Milnor-Hamm tube fibration and sphere fibration exist, under what conditions are they equivalent, in the sense that the fibrations \eqref{eq:emptytube} and \eqref{ssf} are equivalent? \end{problem}

 The equivalence problem \ref{q:equiv} makes sense in the case of a radial discriminant since the bases of the fibrations \eqref{eq:emptytube} and \eqref{ssf} can be identified via multiplication by $\eta$, as we have explained in last part of Step 1 of the proof of Theorem \ref{sf2}.